Membership of the Gin Guild

 Membership benefits

-The Spring Dinner is held in May/June and the Autumn Gin Guild Installation event is the more formal, and held at the Mansion House, in the heart of the City of London.
-These are normally held in October.
+The Spring Dinner, held in April or May, is complemented by the more formal Autumn Installation and Banquet, traditionally held at the Mansion House in the heart of the City of London each October.

 Prestige